Arthur Krock: Journalism

 Krock, fourth from the left in this image, accepts the Presidential Medal of Freedom from President Richard Nixon on April 22, 1970.

 Krock began his career in journalism with the Louisville Herald, then went to Washington as a correspondent for the Louisville Times and Louisville Courier-Journal.
 In 1927, he joined The New York Times and soon became its Washington correspondent and bureau chief.
 His column, "In the Nation", was noted for its opinions on public policy.

 For example, amid the Hiss–Chambers and Coplon spy cases and the investigation of David E. Lilienthal's management of the U.S. Atomic Energy Commission, Krock observed: The persons whose names have entered the trials and investigations, fairly and unfairly, include none who was affiliated with the Republican party ...
 The ideal solution from the standpoint of these strategists [President Truman's] would be: (1) the acquittal of Hiss ...
 (2) a find by the Joint Congressional Committee on Atomic Energy that Lilienthal has been a good manager ...
 (3) repudiation by public opinion of the more sensational testimony before the third Un-American Committee; (4) at least one substantial trial victory for the Department of Justice.
 This is a large order.
 But the deep-thinking Democratic politicos think there is a good chance for it.

 In the mid-1930s, Krock became a friend and staunch advocate of Joseph P. Kennedy and his ambitions.
 Historian David Nasaw wrote that the journalist seemed to be all but in the pocket of the powerful millionaire (whose second son would become U.S. president while two others would contend for the office).
 In a 2012 biography of Joe Kennedy, Nasaw wrote that the Krock-Kennedy correspondence "reveals something quite disturbing, if not corrupt, about Krock's willingness to do Kennedy's bidding, to advise him or write a speech for him, then praise it in his column..."
+At his urging, Krock agreed to write the introduction to his son Senator Robert F. Kennedy's book about organized crime, entitled The Enemy Within.

 In October 1963, less than two months before the assassination of Joe Kennedy's son, President John F. Kennedy, Krock wrote a column headlined "The Intra-Administration War in Vietnam" in which he quoted a high-ranking government official: The CIA's growth was 'likened to a malignancy' which the 'very high official was not even sure the White House could control ... any longer.'
 'If the United States ever experiences [an attempted coup to overthrow the Government] it will come from the CIA and not the Pentagon.
 The agency 'represents a tremendous power and total unaccountability to anyone.'